 What is the AWS S3 bucket?

 When you first open Amazon S3, you might be surprised by its unusual terminology.
-And their documentation won’t be of great help to you: some sorts of buckets, objects, and many other unfamiliar terms.
+And their documentation won’t help: some sorts of buckets, objects, and many other unfamiliar terms.

 But don’t let yourself be misled.
-An S3 bucket is a traditional root folder – just with a different principle of work.
+An S3 bucket is a traditional root folder.
+It just works a bit differently

-A root folder means the highest level of hierarchy in folder structure i.e. you cannot place a bucket into another bucket.
-Still, you put objects (our traditional files, plus their metadata) into buckets, as usual.
+A root folder means the highest level of hierarchy in the folder structure.
+Basically, you cannot place a bucket into another bucket.
+And the objects (files + metadata) go into buckets.

 Still, there are a couple of nuances you must know.
-An S3 bucket has its specifics like regions or naming conventions (we’ll talk about all this later).
-The storage itself has a bit different nature – it’s an object storage i.e. everything you upload there gets transformed and stored as objects.
+S3 bucket has its specifics like regions or naming conventions (we’ll talk about all this later).
+The storage itself has a bit different nature – it’s object storage.
+Everything you upload there gets transformed and stored as objects.

 What can I do with my bucket?

 Buckets aren’t a parent folder that we’re all used to.
-And so your bucket operations are somewhat limited.
-You can create a bucket, upload & download objects from there.
-You can also ask for the bucket location & a list of all available buckets in your S3 storage.
+Your bucket operations are somewhat limited.
+You can create a bucket, upload and download objects from there.
+You can also ask for the bucket location and a list of all available buckets in your S3 storage.
 Deleting and emptying your bucket is also possible.